MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/index.md

 ## [Storing Data in a Document Database](cosmosdb/index.md)

-This guide demonstrates how to use the Microsoft Azure DocumentDB Client Library to integrate an Azure Cosmos DB document database into a Xamarin.Forms application.
+This guide demonstrates how to use the Azure Cosmos DB .NET Standard client library to integrate an Azure Cosmos DB document database into a Xamarin.Forms application.
 An Azure Cosmos DB document database is a NoSQL database that provides low latency access to JSON documents, offering a fast, highly available, scalable database service for applications that require seamless scale and global replication.

 ## [Adding Intelligence with Cognitive Services](cognitive-services/index.md)